Symptoms of Hepatitis B

 Hepatitis B is not spread through breastfeeding, sharing eating utensils, hugging, kissing, holding hands, coughing, or sneezing.
 Unlike some forms of hepatitis, hepatitis B is also not spread by contaminated food or water.

 The best way to prevent hepatitis B is by getting vaccinated.
-The hepatitis B vaccine is safe and effective and is usually given as 3-4 shots over a 6-month period.
+The hepatitis B vaccine is safe and effective and is usually given as 2-4 shots over a 6-month period.
 All children should get their first dose of hepatitis B vaccine at birth and complete the vaccine series by 6 to 18 months of age.
-Hepatitis B vaccination is recommended for:

-- Anyone who wishes to be protected from hepatitis B virus infection
+Anyone who wishes to be protected from hepatitis B virus infection regardless of age

 For those with acute hepatitis B, doctors usually recommend rest, adequate nutrition, fluids, and close medical monitoring.
 Some people may need to be hospitalized.